Whale: In captivity

 Belugas were the first whales to be kept in captivity.
-Other species were too rare, too shy, or too big.
 The first beluga was shown at Barnum's Museum in New York City in 1861.
-For most of the 20th century, Canada was the predominant source of wild belugas.
-They were taken from the St. Lawrence River estuary until the late 1960s, after which they were predominantly taken from the Churchill River estuary until capture was banned in 1992.
-Russia has become the largest provider since it had been banned in Canada.
-Belugas are caught in the Amur River delta and their eastern coast, and then are either transported domestically to aquariums or dolphinariums in Moscow, St. Petersburg, and Sochi, or exported to other countries, such as Canada.
-Most captive belugas are caught in the wild, since captive-breeding programs are not very successful.
+For most of the 20th century, Canada was the predominant source of wild belugas, followed by Russia when the practice was banned in Canada.
+Most captive belugas are caught in the wild, since captive-breeding has had limited success.